zero-one-group/geni/docs/design_goals.md

     g/show)
 ```

-which is brief, and clean enough to write spontaneously on the REPL.
-Notice that we can mix `Column` and keywords on a single `g/group-by` call, as Geni converts everything to an array of Columns in the background.
+which is brief and clean enough to write spontaneously on the REPL.
+Notice that we can mix `Column`s and keywords on a single `g/group-by` call, as Geni converts everything to an array of Columns in the background.
+Since Geni does not wrap Spark data structures in other data structures, the direct-interop forms can be arbitrarily combined with the Geni forms within the same threading macro invocation.

 Furthermore, to make it easier to compose with other Clojure libraries, functions such as `g/collect` returns Clojure-friendly data structures.
-What this means is that Scala maps are converted to Clojure maps, Scala tuples into Clojure vectors, Spark Rows to Clojure maps, Spark vectors to Clojure vectors, etc. Arbitrarily nested data structures are converted in the same way.
+What this means is that Scala maps are converted to Clojure maps, Scala tuples into Clojure vectors, Spark Rows to Clojure maps, Spark vectors to Clojure vectors, etc. Nested data structures are converted in the same way:

 ```clojure
 (-> dataframe